-This requirement should be met with the input voltage varying between -7 V DC and +12 V DC, with power on or off, and with the hysteresis equaling 35 mV, minimum.
+This requirement shall be met with the input voltage varying between -7 V dc and +12 V dc, with power on or off, and with the hysteresis equaling 35 mv, minimum.

-The input characteristics should additionally conform to EIA RS-485-1983.
+The input characteristics shall additionally conform to EIA RS-485-1983.

-- [1] Positive logic enables transmitter (+5 V = asserted) Negative logic enables receivers (0 V = asserted) - [2] Negative logic signal (0 V = asserted) - [3] Total interface cable length should not exceed value given in Section 9.6.3.2 from first SCSI device at beginning to end of daisy chain.
-See Section 9.7.2 for signal characteristics. - [4] I/O line terminators.
+- [1] Positive Logic Enables Transmitter (+5 V = Asserted) Negative Logic Enables Receivers (0 V = Asserted) - [2] Negative Logic Signal (0 V = Asserted) - [3] Total interface cable length should not exceed value given in Section 9.6.3 from first SCSI device at beginning to end of daisy-chain.
+See Section 9.7.2 for signal characteristics. - [4] I/O Line terminators.
 If SCSI device is a Seagate disc drive, terminators and a place to plug them in must be provided external to the drive by user, systems integrator or host equipment manufacturer where needed.
 The drive has no terminators and there are no provisions on the drive for terminator installation. - [5] Arrangements for connecting terminator power to the terminators must be made by the systems designer.
-As a help, drive +5 V power is made available on SCSI bus ("N," "W," and "WD" models) for powering external terminators if the drive option select header jumper TP (Figure 10) is installed in rightmost position "TP."
-See pin assignment Tables 13b and 13c for pins assigned to terminator power. - [6] SCSI I/O line (pin 21) disables I/O circuits if single-ended cable plugged in or cable plugged in upside down. - [7] SCSI I/O cable ground.
-See Table 13b and Table 13e.
+As a help, drive +5 V power is made available on SCSI bus ("N," "W," and "WD" models) for powering external terminators if the drive option select header jumper TP (Figure 7d) is installed in rightmost position "TP."
+See pin assignment Tables 13b and 13c for pins assigned to terminator power. - [6] SCSI I/O line (pin 21) disables I/O) circuits if single-ended cable plugged in or cable plugged in upside down.
+Ground indicates a single-ended device is on the bus.
+Drive will not operate I/O bus in HVD mode if this line is less than 2.4 V. - [7] SCSI I/O cable ground.
+See Table 13b.

-Figure 21.
-Typical differential I/O line transmitter/receiver and external terminators
+Figure 14.
+Typical high-voltage differential I/O line transmitter/receiver and external terminators